-Now that you’ve picked your marketing channels it’s time to talk about your marketing or growth strategy.
+Now let’s talk about your marketing or growth strategy.

 10. Define your growth strategy

-After you have your goals, KPIs, and budget set, it's time to plan your marketing activities for this year!
+After you’ve set your goals, KPIs, and budget, it's time to plan your marketing activities for this year!
 Ready? 💪

 After you figured out what are the channels that you're going to invest in, the marketing plan should show all the activities you're going to run under each growth channel.

 Paid media campaigns

 To plan and design your paid campaigns correctly you should know what are the most effective channels you are going to start using, and to build a marketing funnel that shows you when are you going to advertise to "first-touch" prospects (people that don't know you yet) and what will remarketing prospects will want to see in order to be persuaded to take the next move.

 Now, plan the marketing activities for each of your marketing funnel stages and prospects' journeys from the setup stage to the live campaign stage.
 You can also add special events and design seasonal promotions in your paid campaigns such as sales season and other special occasions.